Stuarts at Greenwich Park and Blackheath

 James I and Charles I

-We do know that James VI/I was in Greenwich in 1613, because Queen Anne accidentally shot his dog.
+James VI/I was definitely in Greenwich in 1613, because that was the year Queen Anne accidentally shot his dog.
 As a result, James lost his temper to such an extent that he was forced to make up to her by building her what became known as Queen Anne’s house.
 At least, that is what Sir Dudley Carleton thought, writing in 1613 :

 The queen shooting a deer mistook her mark and killed Jewel, the King's most special and favourite hound; at which he stormed exceedingly awhile; but after he knew who did it he was soon pacified and with much kindness wished her not to be troubled with it for he should love her never the worse; and the next day sent her a diamond worth £2,000 as a legacy from his dead dog....The Queen by her late pacification hath gained Greenwich.